160th New York Infantry Regiment: Detailed service

 Left New York for New Orleans, La., December 4, 1862.
 Expedition to Bayou Teche January 12–15, 1863.
 Aboard steamer Cotton January 14.
 Operations on Bayou Plaquemine February 12–28.
 Duty at Brashear City until March 20.
 Berwick City March 13.
 Duty at Bayou Boeuf and Pattersonville until April 2.
 Pattersonville March 28 (detachment).
 Operations in western Louisiana April 9-May 14.
 Second Bayou Teche Campaign April 11–20.
 Fort Bisland, near Centreville, April 12–13.
 Jeanerette April 14.
-Bayou Vermillion April 17.
+Bayou Vermilion April 17.
 Opelousas April 20.
 Expedition to Alexandria and Simsport May 5–18.
 Moved to Port Hudson May 18–25.
 Siege of Port Hudson May 25-July 9.
 Assaults on Port Hudson May 27 and June 14.
 Springfield Landing July 2.
 Surrender of Port Hudson July 9.
 Expedition to Donaldsonville July 10–30.
 Kock's Plantation, Donaldsonville, on Bayou Fourche, July 13–14.
 Duty near Thibodeaux and at Brashear City until September 2.
 Sabine Pass Expedition September 4–12.
 Sabine Pass September 8.
 Moved to Algiers, then to Berwick September 17.
 Western Louisiana Campaign October 3-November 30.
-Vermillion Bayou October 9–10.
+Vermilion Bayou October 9–10.
 Carrion Crow Bayou October 11.
 At New Iberia until January 7, 1864.
 Moved to Franklin January 7, and duty there until March.
 Red River Campaign March 10-May 22.
 Advance from Franklin to Alexandria March 14–26.
 Battle of Sabine Cross Roads April 8.
 Pleasant Hill April 9.
 Monett's Ferry or Cane River Crossing April 23.
 At Alexandria April 26-May 13.
 Construction of dam at Alexandria April 30-May 10.
 Retreat to Mansura May 13–20.
 Avoyelle's Prairie, Mansura, May 16.
 At Morganza until July.
 Moved to Fort Monroe, Va., then to Washington, D.C.
 July 1–12.
 Repulse of Early's attack on Washington July 12–13.
 Pursuit of Early to Snicker's Gap, Va., July 14–23.
 Snicker's Ferry July 20.
 Sheridan's Shenandoah Valley Campaign August 7-November 28.
 Served detached as supply train guard for the army from August 14 to October 27.
 Duty at Middletown and Newtown until December, and at Stephenson's Depot and Winchester until April 1865.
 Moved to Washington, D.C., and duty there until June.
 Grand Review of the Armies May 23–24.
 Moved to Savannah, Ga., June 30-July 7.
 Duty there and at various points in the Department of Georgia until November.